zenml-io/zenml/docs/book/how-to/auth-management/gcp-service-connector.md

 The GCP Service Connector can also be used with any Orchestrator or Model Deployer stack component flavor that relies on Kubernetes clusters to manage workloads.
 This allows GKE Kubernetes container workloads to be managed without the need to configure and maintain explicit GCP or Kubernetes `kubectl` configuration contexts and credentials in the target environment or in the Stack Component itself.

-Similarly, Container Registry Stack Components can be connected to a GCR Container Registry through a GCP Service Connector.
-This allows container images to be built and published to GCR container registries without the need to configure explicit GCP credentials in the target environment or the Stack Component.
+Similarly, Container Registry Stack Components can be connected to a Google Artifact Registry or GCR Container Registry through a GCP Service Connector.
+This allows container images to be built and published to GAR or GCR container registries without the need to configure explicit GCP credentials in the target environment or the Stack Component.

 ## End-to-end examples